rosell-dk/webp-on-demand/README.md

 You can configure the image converter directly in the .htaccess.
 The options are described on the project page of [webp-convert](https://github.com/rosell-dk/webp-convert) (scroll down to the part that describes the script)

 If you want to have a different quality on a certain image, you can append "&reconvert&quality=95" to the image url.
 You can in fact override any change any converter option like this.
-Note however that this feature is currently only implemented when converted files are in the same folder - but its on the roadmap for the other option.

 ## Verifying that it works
 Note that the solution does not change any HTML.
 In the HTML the image src is still set to ie "example.jpg".
 On browsers that supports WebP images, that request is routed to the WebP image.
 To verify that the solution is working, do the following: